EvictionLab/eviction-lab-website/content/eviction-tracking/new-york-ny.md

 {{% report_map shapes="/uploads/new-york_shapes.json" data="/uploads/newyork_map.csv" %}}

 # The geography of changes in eviction filings

-Saint Joseph county is divided into 75 Census Tracts.
+New York City is divided into 299 zip codes.
+In each of those zip codes, we map eviction filings over the last four weeks compared to the typical number of filings in the average year.<sup>1</sup> Over that period, we see declines in eviction filings across the city, though also a few neighborhoods near downtown with above-average filings.

-1. Average eviction filings taken from Eviction Lab data for 2012–2015
+1. Eviction filing data for New York City were collected by the [Housing Data Coalition](https://www.housingdatanyc.org//).
+Historical averages cover the years 2016-2018.
 2. Tract racial majority determined using American Community Survey (ACS) estimates for 2014–2018

 {{%/ report_map %}}